Jarred Kelenic Player Props: Mariners vs. Cardinals

 Cardinals Pitching Rankings

-- The pitching staff for the Cardinals has a collective nine K/9, which ranks 13th in the league.
+- The nine strikeouts per nine innings put together by the Cardinals pitching staff ranks 12th in MLB.

-- The Cardinals' 4.70 team ERA ranks 19th across all league pitching staffs.
+- The Cardinals have the 20th-ranked team ERA across all league pitching staffs (4.74).

-- Cardinals pitchers combine to give up 23 total home runs at a clip of 1.2 per game (to rank 17th in the league).
+- The Cardinals rank 19th in baseball in home runs allowed (25 total, 1.2 per game).

-- The Cardinals will send Mikolas (0-1) out for his fifth start of the season.
-He is 0-1 with an 8.10 ERA and 19 strikeouts in 20 2/3 innings pitched.
+- The Cardinals will send Flaherty (1-2) to the mound to make his fifth start of the season.
+He is 1-2 with a 2.95 ERA and 17 strikeouts through 21 1/3 innings pitched.

-- In his most recent time out on Sunday against the Pittsburgh Pirates, the righty threw 5 2/3 innings, giving up two earned runs while surrendering seven hits.
+- The righty last appeared on Monday against the Arizona Diamondbacks, when he tossed six innings, allowing four earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.